dmulyalin/ttp/docs/source/Groups/Functions.rst

 * nameN - comma separated string of macro functions names that should be used to run group results through.
 The sequence is *preserved* and macros executed in specified order, in other words macro named name2 will run after macro name1.

-Macro brings Python language capabilities to group results processing and validation during TTP module execution, as it allows to run custom python functions.
-Macro functions referenced by their name in group tag definitions.
+Macro brings Python language capabilities to group results processing and validation.
+It allows running custom Python functions referenced by name in the group tag definition.

 Macro function must accept only one attribute to hold group match results.